Longstep Property Solutions Homes for Rent

 Megaprojects get the headlines, but it is the neighborhood-level revival that tells you Memphis's growth is real, distributed, and accelerating.
 Crosstown Concourse is the crown jewel: a $200 million conversion of a 1.5 million sq ft former Sears distribution center into a vertical urban village with 30+ national design awards, 265 apartments, 620,000+ sq ft of commercial space, a YMCA, a charter high school, galleries, restaurants, and a brewery.
 An estimated 3,000 people visit daily, the largest historic adaptive-reuse LEED Platinum project in the world.

-The South Main Arts District is one of the city's most vibrant corridors (galleries, boutiques, Michelin-recognized restaurants, a streetcar line).
+The South Main Arts District is one of the city's most vibrant corridors (galleries, boutiques, Michelin-recognized restaurants, and the trolley line returning to its spine).
 The Broad Avenue Arts District in Binghampton brings independent galleries, murals, and a 50+ artist Art Walk.
 Cooper-Young hosts one of Memphis's largest festivals with 435+ artisans.
-The Edge District keeps densifying, South City is transforming Soulsville, Bass Pro at the Pyramid anchors tourism, and the Sterick Building and Downtown Sheraton-to-Marriott conversion add more.
+The Edge District keeps densifying, South City is transforming Soulsville, Bass Pro at the Pyramid anchors tourism, and the Sterick Building restoration and Downtown Sheraton-to-Marriott conversion add more.
 These walkable, amenity-rich environments are exactly what drive short-term bookings and premium nightly rates.

 A city turning the corner.